VicenteVP/GitLab/answers.md

 git merge top_N
 ```

+The branch test would take in all the changes made to top_N.
+This will be done using a Fast Forward merge, as top_N is tracking test.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+Here top_ten would take in the "changes" made to the branch test.
+It will do this using the recursive approach, and works because top_ten tracks test.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?